-Figures 4 and 5 reveal that temperature increase is a highly consistent feature of the RCM-GCM combinations assessed here as basically all eighteen simulations indicate increasing temperatures in both seasons already at SWL1.5.
-It is only in winter that a few (1-3) ensemble members display a weak decrease at SWL1.5 over parts of Eastern Europe and Scandinavia while almost all individual simulations show warming in all these areas too at SWL2 (not shown).
-Apart from these exceptions over the continent a few simulations also show the absence of warming over parts of the Atlantic west of the British Isles as a result of a weaker warming in the underlying GCMs in this area).
+Figures 4 and 5 reveal that temperature increase is a highly robust feature of the RCM-GCM combinations assessed here as basically all eighteen simulations indicate increasing temperatures in both seasons already at SWL1.5.
+It is only in winter that a few (1-3) ensemble members display a weak decrease at SWL1.5 over parts of Eastern Europe and Scandinavia while almost all individual simulations show warming in all of these areas too at SWL2 (not shown).
+Apart from these exceptions

+- 5 over the continent a few simulations also show the absence of warming over parts of the Atlantic west of the British Isles as a result of a weaker warming in the underlying GCMs in this area).
 Despite the agreement on sign there are still large differences between individual simulations in some areas (not shown).
 This is most notable in the far north over ocean areas in winter which is the area in Europe warming the most (cf. Fig. 4).
 Apart from the far north we also note relatively large spread in southeastern Europe in winter at both warming levels.
-A closer look at the individual simulations reveals that the three MPI-ESM-LR-r1-driven simulations all give very modest warming, or even local cooling, both for SWL1.5 and SWL2 (not shown).
-Recalling the changes in MSLP (Fig. 2) with on average weaker southwesterlies over large parts of the North Atlantic we interpret this relatively modest warming as a consequence of the changing large-scale circulation bringing less mild Atlantic air in over Europe.
+A closer look at the individual simulations reveals that the - 10 three MPI-ESM-LR-r1-driven simulations all give very modest warming, or even local cooling, both for SWL1.5 and SWL2 (not shown).
+Recalling the changes in MSLP (Fig. 2) we interpret this as a consequence of the changing large-scale circulation with weaker southwesterlies bringing less mild Atlantic air in over Europe.
 Similarly, we can interpret the larger temperature increase in the EC-EARTH-r12-driven RACMO simulation over large parts of Europe compared to the corresponding EC-EARTH-r1-driven one with the changes in MSLP discussed above.
-Apart from these GCM-driven differences we also note differences arising from choice of RCMs.
+Apart from these GCM-driven - 15 differences we also note differences arising from choice of RCMs.
 For instance we note that RCA4 shows stronger warming than CLM in Eastern Europe in winter when forced by EC-EARTH-r12 as does RACMO in the HadGEM2-ESM-driven one (not shown).
 Similarly, ALADIN shows stronger warming in summer in south-eastern Europe than both CCLM and RCA4 when forced by CNRM-CM5.
 These differences between the RCMs indicate some systematic difference between them and how they respond to changes in the large-scale forcing.

-3.3 Simulated changes in precipitation
+20 3.3 Simulated changes in precipitation

 Precipitation changes in the analysed simulations follow the well-known pattern for Europe with tendencies for increasing precipitation in the north and decreases in the south on an annual mean basis (not shown).
-The borderline between increasing and decreasing precipitation migrates from a southerly position in winter (Fig. 4 and S1) to a northerly position in summer (Fig. 5 and S2).
-As expected, the higher resolution in the RCMs gives rise to more pronounced differences in coastal and mountainous areas than in the GCMs as the stronger orographic contrasts can amplify the changes.
-Apart from this, the large-scale features are generally similar in the GCMs and in the RCMs.
-Changes generally increase over time and the extent of areas showing consistent and robust changes increases from SWL1.5 and SWL2.
-However, in some areas changes at SWL2 are smaller than those at SWL1.5.
+The borderline between increasing and decreasing precipitation migrates from a southerly position in winter (Fig. 4) to a northerly position in summer (Fig. 5).
+Changes generally increase over time and the extent of areas showing robust changes increases from SWL1.5 and SWL2.

+- 25 However, in some areas changes at SWL2 are smaller than those at SWL1.5.
 As an example the Iberian Peninsula and the adjacent North Atlantic show strong increases in wintertime precipitation already at SWL1.5 while there is no additional increase (or even a weaker signal indicating decrease between the two periods) at SWL2.
 Compared to the findings for temperature, precipitation changes are less robust.
 Notably, there are relatively large areas without hatching on the maps where different RCM simulations show either an increase or a decrease in precipitation.
-We also note that in areas where there is partial consensus of 14-15 models or more on sign of the change there can still be large uncertainties related to the amplitude of the change (Fig. 6).
+We also note that in areas where - 30 there is partial consensus of 14-15 models or more on sign of the change there can still be large uncertainties related to the amplitude of the change (Fig. 6).